How to Apply

 (2) You must be a serving prisoner, with at least six months of your sentence still to serve on the day when the course you are applying for begins;

-(3) All applications must be accompanied by a covering letter from the applicant explaining the reasons why you are applying for this award;
+(3) All applications must be accompanied by a covering letter from the applicant explaining the reasons why you are applying for this award (there is a guidance sheet on how to write a covering letter in the application pack you will receive);

 (4) You must provide evidence that you have applied for a student tuition loan while inside and been refused, or else set out the exceptional circumstances (providing additional evidence where appropriate) why you are unable to apply for student tuition-loan funding;